-- 1. Define basic terms related to pathology. - 2.
-Describe the basic manifestations of pathological conditions and their relevance to radiologic procedures. - 3.
-Discuss the classifications of trauma. - 4.
-Describe imaging procedures used in diagnosing disease. - 5.
-List the causes of tissue disruption. - 6.
-Describe the healing process. - 7.
-Identify complications connected with the repair and replacement of tissue. - 8.
-Describe the various systemic classifications of disease in terms of etiology, types, common sites, complications and prognosis. - 9.
-Describe the radiographic appearance of diseases.

-- 10. Identify imaging procedures and interventional techniques appropriate for diseases common to each body system. - 11.
-Identify diseases caused by or connected to genetic factors.
+- 1. Define basic terms related to pathology - 2.
+Describe the basic manifestations of pathological conditions and their relevance to radiologic procedures - 3.
+Discuss the classifications of trauma - 4.
+Describe imaging procedures used in diagnosing disease - 5.
+List the causes of tissue disruption - 6.
+Describe the healing process - 7.
+Identify complications connected with the repair and replacement of tissue - 8.
+Describe the various systemic classifications of disease in terms of etiology, types, common sites, complications and prognosis - 9.
+Describe the radiographic appearance of diseases - 10.
+Identify imaging procedures and interventional techniques appropriate for diseases common to each body system - 11.
+Identify diseases caused by or connected to genetic factors entry-level knowledge required by the profession.